Attract the Hooded Oriole to Your West Coast Yard or Garden

 Get Ready for the Hooded Oriole

 All the tips outlined here attract the different variants, so do not give up if you are unlucky the first year.
 I found out that these orange birds like the color orange and juicy fruits.
-No need for messy seeds.
+There's no need for messy seeds.

 Attractions To Use For Orioles

-- Attract Orioles with a sugar water feeder.
-Preferably in orange.
+- A sugar water feeder, preferably in orange.

 - Orange halves.

-- A pool waterfall, gurgling pond or a bubbly bird bath or fountain.
+- A pool waterfall, gurgling pond, bubbly bird bath or fountain.

 How to Attract Orioles

-Our work started in 2011, and early April 2015, we had the first oriole sighting.
+Our work started in 2011, and in early April 2015, we had the first oriole sighting.

-Hearing a rattle I turned my head and there I saw a hooded oriole in the bougainvillea bush.
-Bright yellow-orange with black bib.
+Hearing a rattle, I turned my head, and there I saw a hooded oriole in the bougainvillea bush.
+Bright yellow-orange with a black bib.
 My husband heard and saw it two days later drinking from the sugar water feeder.